Relative p-adic Hodge theory: Foundations: Robba rings and phi -modules

 \begin{prop} For any $s \in \QQ$, we have the following. \begin{enumerate} \item[(a)] The functor $M \rightsquigarrow M \otimes_{\calR_K^{\bd}} \calE_K$ gives a fully faithful functor from $\varphi$-modules over $\calR_K^{\bd}$ which are pure of slope $s$ to $\varphi$-modules over $\calE_K$ which are pure of slope $s$. \item[(b)] The functor $M \rightsquigarrow M \otimes_{\calR_K^{\bd}} \calR_K$ gives an equivalence of categories between $\varphi$-modules over $\calR_K^{\bd}$ which are pure of slope $s$ and $\varphi$-modules over $\calR_K$ which are pure of slope $s$. \end{enumerate} \end{prop} \begin{proof} See \cite[Proposition~1.2.7]{kedlaya-relative} for (a) and \cite[Theorem~1.6.5]{kedlaya-relative} for (b).
 For (b), see also Remark~\ref{R:etale descent}. \end{proof}

 The main theorem about slopes of $\varphi$-modules over $\calR_K$ can be formulated in several ways.
 This formulation asserts that $M$ is pure if and only if $M$ is semistable with respect to slope in the sense of geometric invariant theory \cite{git}. \begin{theorem} Let $M$ be a nonzero $\varphi$-module over $\calR_K$ with $\mu(M) = s$.
-Then $M$ is pure of slope $s$ if and only if there exists no nonzero proper $\varphi$-submodule of $M$ of slope greater than $s$. \end{theorem} \begin{proof} See \cite[Theorem~1.7.1]{kedlaya-relative}. \end{proof} An essentially equivalent formulation, incorporating an analogue of the Harder-Narasimhan filtration for vector bundles, is the following. \begin{theorem} Let $M$ be a nonzero $\varphi$-module over $\calR_K$.
+Then $M$ is pure of slope $s$ if and only if there exists no nonzero proper $\varphi$-submodule of $M$ of slope greater than $s$. \end{theorem} \begin{proof} See \cite[Theorem~1.7.1]{kedlaya-relative}. \end{proof} An essentially equivalent formulation, incorporating an analogue of the Harder-Narasimhan filtration for vector bundles, is the following.
+(See Remark~\ref{R:Harder-Narasimhan} for further discussion of this analogy.) \begin{theorem} Let $M$ be a nonzero $\varphi$-module over $\calR_K$.
 Then there exists a unique filtration $0 = M_0 \subset \cdots \subset M_l = M$ by saturated $\varphi$-submodules, such that $M_1/M_0, \dots, M_l/M_{l-1}$ are pure $\varphi$-modules and $\mu(M_1/M_0) > \cdots > \mu(M_l/M_{l-1})$. \end{theorem} \begin{proof} See again \cite[Theorem~1.7.1]{kedlaya-relative}. \end{proof}

 \begin{remark} Beware that Proposition~\ref{P:fully faithful1} does not imply anything about maps between $\varphi$-modules which are pure of different slopes.
 For instance, it is common in $p$-adic Hodge theory (in the study of trianguline representations; see for instance \cite{colmez-trianguline}) to encounter short exact sequences of the form $0 \to M_1 \to M \to M_2 \to 0$ of $\varphi$-modules over $\calR_K$ in which for some positive integer $m$, $M_1$ has rank 1 and slope $-m$, $M_2$ has rank 1 and slope $m$, and $M$ is \'etale.
 While each term individually descends uniquely to $\calR_K^{\bd}$ by Proposition~\ref{P:fully faithful1}(b), the sequence cannot descend because there are no nonzero maps between pure $\varphi$-modules over $\calR_K^{\bd}$ of different slopes.
 (Note that $\mu(M_1) < \mu(M)$, so there is no contradiction with Theorem~\ref{T:slope filtration1}.) \end{remark}